wasiqurzaman/JavaScript/Readme.md

 ### Data Types in Javascript

-In every programming language values acn have different types, depending on the type of data they hold.
+In every programming language values can have different types, depending on the type of data they hold.
 In JavaScript every value is either an Object or a Primitive type.
 A value is primitive if it's not an object.